sap-linuxlab/community.sap_install/docs/getting_started/secure-your-passwords.md

 vi passfile
 ```

 Use ansible-vault to encrypt the string, which it reads from the file.
-Adding the variable name will using `-n` will give you the full variable definition that can be copied directly into your `vars:` section of the playbook or the desired place of your variable definition (group_vars, host_vars, etc.).
+Adding the variable name using `-n` will give you the full variable definition that can be copied directly into your `vars:` section of the playbook or the desired place of your variable definition (group_vars, host_vars, etc.).

 ```bash
 ansible-vault encrypt_string $(cat passfile) -n my_secret_var
 ```

-Ansible-vault will ask to enter a password which is required to automatically encrypt the value during ansible runtime afterwards.
+Ansible-vault will ask to enter a vault password, which is required to decrypt the value during ansible runtime afterwards.
+Consider this the "master key" for your vault-encrypted credentials.

 ```text
 New Vault password: